The Ides of March (2011 film): Plot

 To avoid the scandal, Morris fires Paul and promotes Stephen to senior campaign manager.
-He invites Thompson to become his vice president, securing Thompson's delegates and becoming the de facto Democratic nominee for president.
+He then offers Thompson the post of Vice President, securing his endorsement and becoming the de facto Democratic nominee for president.
 On the way to a press interview, Stephen stonewalls Ida.
 Following a speech from Morris on dignity and integrity, Stephen prepares to explain how they secured Thompson's endorsement.